rust-lang/rust/src/doc/rustc-dev-guide/src/compiler-debugging.md

   37: rustc_driver::run_compiler
 ```

-If you want line numbers for the stack trace, you can enable
+If you want line numbers for the stack trace, you can enable `debug = true` in
-`debuginfo-level = 1` or `debuginfo-level = 2` in your config.toml and rebuild the
+your config.toml and rebuild the compiler (`debuginfo-level = 1` will also add
-compiler.
-Then the backtrace will look like this:
+line numbers, but `debug = true` gives full debuginfo).
+Then the backtrace will
+look like this:

 ```text
 stack backtrace: